 "There is no agreement on the extent to which metabolism could develop independently of a genetic material.
 In my opinion, there is no basis in known chemistry for the belief that long sequences of reactions can organize spontaneously – and every reason to believe that they cannot.
 The problem of achieving sufficient specificity, whether in aqueous solution or on the surface of a mineral (6), is so severe that the chance of closing a cycle of reactions as complex as the reverse citric acid cycle, for example, is negligible.
 The same, I believe, is true for simpler cycles involving small molecules that might be relevant to the origins of life and also for peptide-based cycles." – Wächtershäuser

 “Indeed, even though it is commonly accepted that the RNA World presumably had played an important role in the development of life, it now seems clear that it must have been preceded by other steps, if life were to have arisen spontaneously.
 Other difficulties are that a ribozyme (catalytic RNA) that can copy itself completely has not yet been found, but this rather seems just a matter of time – so far, a 200 base ribozyme can copy 14 bases of its sequence.
-Also, "the formidable problem of separating the double-stranded product of the copying reaction so as to permit a second round of copying would remain to be solved" (Orgel 2004 review).”
+Also, "the formidable problem of separating the double-stranded product of the copying reaction so as to permit a second round of copying would remain to be solved" (Orgel 2004 review).” – RNA is out of the picture since it wouldn’t last in an aqueous primordial soup to allow for natural selection to work.
+I know this from personal experience with working with RNA molecules.

 I find the talkorigins review very revealing as to the problems of generating pure racemic mixtures of either D sugars or L amino acids.
 Any small residual level of the other enantiomer would be detrimental to the formation of current D-ribose containing DNA or L-amino acid proteins.
 The author is overly optimistic as to the state of abiogenenic natural mechanisms.
 Moreover, as far as we know, only intelligent agents, not random processes, have been shown to design and direct the abiogenic processes.
 Even if a self-replicating life form is produced from abiogenesis, there will never be conclusive proof that this would be the way life arose on the early earth since we have no way to replay the event.
 It would verify the intelligent origin hypothesis that states that only intelligence is capable of producing a self-replicating life form.
 We thus will never have absolute confidence in whether life arose spontaneously or by intelligent origin/direction.
 It will essentially become a matter of FAITH.